If you’re unsure whether your Lafayette house has poor indoor air quality (IAQ), it possibly does.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are fumes released by common household things.
+Volatile organic compounds, or VOCs, are chemicals emitted from regular household items.

 They’re found in paint and stains along with: